telerik/blazor-docs/knowledge-base/window-does-not-display-child-items-data.md

 ## Description

-If you have a component, such as DropDownList, nested within a Telerik Window, you may see a situation where the DropDownList items appear blanked.
-In scenarios like this, the Window does not display its child component data.
+If you have a component, such as DropDownList, nested within a Telerik Window, you may see a situation where the DropDownList items appear blank.
+The Window does not display its child component data in scenarios like this.

-## Cause\Possible Cause(s)
+## Cause

 The reason for the issue is that the child component receives its data after the Window becomes visible.

 ## Solution

-You need to refresh the Window through its `Refresh()` method to have the UI update and the data displayed.
+Refresh the Window through its `Refresh()` method—this will update the component's UI, and the data will appear.

-### Example

 This example demonstrates the usage of the Window's `Refresh()` method, ensuring the display of child items' data.

->caption DropDownList inside a Window.
+>caption DropDownList inside a Window

 `````CSHTML
 <TelerikWindow @ref="@WindowRef" @bind-Visible="@WindowIsVisible">